Atomistica/atomistica/doc/standalone.md

 Simulation flow
 ---------------

+### Minimal simulation control file

+In a minimal simulation control file, you will want to set the system of units, time step and frequency of writing to screen and to a restart file.
+The corresponding file would look like this:

+    Simulation {
+      system_of_units = "eV/A/fs";
+      dt = "1";
+      max_time = "100000";
+      scr_freq = "10";
+      file_freq = "1000";
+    };

+This file sets energy units to eV, length to A and time to fs.
+There are two other systems of units available: "eV/A" and "H/Bohr".
+In both cases, the time unit will be the natural time unit of that system of units, i.e. around 10.2 for eV/A. "eV/A/fs" should be appropriate for most cases.

+The keyword `dt` sets the time step (in time units), in this case to 1 fs.
+`scr_freq` and `file_freq` set the frequency of output to screen and to a restart file- (Those are the files `atomsA.out` and `atomsB.out` described above.)
+Note that these number are integers and specify integration steps, not real time.
+This is _different_ for the trajectory output modules below, that also have a `freq` keyword but that refers to real time.

 ### Code shutdown

-The simulation stops at the _time_ specified by `max_time` (in the simulation control file).
+The simulation stops at the _time_ specified by `max_time` in the simulation control file, i.e. 100 ps in the above example.
 Note that this is _not_ the number of time steps, but the time in the system of units selected.
-This is particularly useful when using adaptive time stepping.
-At this point, the file `atoms.out` and an empty file `DONE` is written.
+This is particularly useful when using adaptive time stepping and when restarting a simulation, see below.
+At the point where the simulation reaches `max_time`, the file `atoms.out` and an empty file `DONE` is written.

 MDCORE has a mechanism built-in that allows it to gracefully shut down when the code hits the wallclock time.
 In that case, the code _also_ writes the file